 Registration Deposit Transfers

-- between programs within the same term, when multiple program offers are provided.
-This includes the transfer to a Continuing Education certificate program.
-The request must be received prior to the program start date; or,
+- between programs within the same term, when multiple program offers are provided; or,

-- as a one-time transfer to the next possible intake of a student's program (within 12 months).
-The request must be received prior to the program start date; or,
+- as a one-time transfer to another term of a student’s program (within 12 months).

 In some cases, the nonrefundable registration deposit may be transferred to the next term if it cannot be applied towards a course in the current term.